 In clonic seizures, sustained rhythmic jerking occurs in the limbs on both sides of the body and often in head, neck, face, and trunk.
 Clonic seizures usually occur in infants and should be distinguished from jitteriness or shuddering attacks.
 Clonic seizures are much less common than tonic-clonic seizures.

 Focal-to-bilateral tonic-clonic (formerly, secondarily generalized)

-Primarily generalized seizures typically begin with an outcry; they continue with loss of consciousness and falling, followed by tonic contraction, then clonic (rapidly alternating contraction and relaxation) motion of muscles of the extremities, trunk, and head.
+Generalized-onset tonic-clonic seizures typically begin with an outcry; they continue with loss of consciousness and falling, followed by tonic contraction, then clonic (rapidly alternating contraction and relaxation) motion of muscles of the extremities, trunk, and head.
 Urinary and fecal incontinence, tongue biting, and frothing at the mouth sometimes occur.
 Seizures usually last 1 to 2 minutes.
 There is no aura.

-Focal-to-bilateral tonic-clonic seizures begin with a focal aware or focal impaired-awareness seizure, then progress to resemble other generalized-onset seizures.
+Focal-to-bilateral tonic-clonic seizures begin with a focal aware or focal impaired-awareness seizure, then progress to resemble other generalized-onset tonic-clonic seizures.